Bricktech2000/Notes/notes/education.md

 mass [[education]] often results in students learning bad habits, see [[thinking]]. examples include:

 - to perform a calculation, reaching for a physical calculator instead of using their phone or performing it mentally because school imposes physical calculators in exams
-- writing in a [[vague-ambiguous-generic]] manner suffering from [[wordiness]] because school imposes word count minimums but never maximums
+- writing in a [[vague ambiguous generic]] manner suffering from [[wordiness]] because school imposes word count minimums but never maximums

 a lot of degrees nowadays don't seem like they're worth the [[time]] and [[money]] invested in them, see [[thinking]]. both adults in this video <https://youtu.be/crj3IOuSrdY> had to pay back student debt from colledge, but have had to work at positions such as a waitress in a restaurant and in a bar, a highschool math teacher, a tutor, a pizza deliverer, and a "fraud investigator" &mdash; all of which had a salary in the range of $20\ 000\text{\$-y}\ \dots\ 35\ 000\text{\$-y}$